wp-plugins/member-database/readme.txt

 No. That feature will be included in a future version.

+= What format should I use for importing dates? =

+This plugin uses the standard (ISO 8601) yyyy-mm-dd format.
+Make sure that the dates in your .csv file are in that format.

 == Changelog ==

+-Version 1.0
+ - Added the ability to sort the membership list on a single field.
+ - Added a mass delete option.
+ - Added formatting option for the membership directory output

 -Version 0.2
  - Added a .csv file import function